-Forest Service Line Officers are the deciding officials regarding what type of accident investigation or analysis method is to be used for accidents or near misses occurring under Forest Service jurisdiction.
+• FS - FS line officers are the deciding officials regarding what type of AI or analysis method is to be used for accidents or near misses occurring under FS jurisdiction.

 Refer to the following websites and Policy Documents for more specific direction related to incident and accident investigations.